Do Facial Exercises Work?: The Truth & 6 Facial Exercises 2023

 Eye Wrinkle Smoother

 The eyes are one of the first things you notice while communicating with someone.
-So it is not difficult to notice eye wrinkles on older adults and the elderly.
+So it is not difficult to notice eye wrinkles in older adults and the elderly.
 The eye wrinkle smoother exercise may help to mellow the appearance of wrinkles.

 How Frequently Should You Do Facial Exercises?

-Based on some landmark research led by a professor of dermatology from Northwestern university, we may be able to provide some general recommendations to help put together the foundations of a “skin gym” routine.
+Based on some landmark research led by a professor of dermatology from Northwestern University, we may be able to provide some general recommendations to help put together the foundations of a “skin gym” routine.